 From the sacrificial fire, or the Yagna, Purusha was put into, the Rigvedic deities the Indra, Agni, and Vayu were born, together with the animals, plants, and humans; the cardinal aspects of the throbbing world.
 It was also then the strata of human society.
-Then, when the human society was stratified, the four varnas or orders were established; the Brahmins, the Kshatriyas, the Vaishyas, and the Sudras.
+Then, when human society was stratified, the four varnas or orders were established; the Brahmins, the Kshatriyas, the Vaishyas, and the Sudras.

 One mentioned in the Hiranyagarbha Sukta of Rigveda, the earliest stories of how the universe came into being is the tale of the cosmic egg, the Hiranyagarbha or Brahmanda, also sometimes equated with the golden fetus or the embryo.
-As it is mentioned in the Rig Veda, in the beginning, there was darkness, intensified darkness and floating in the dark void was the golden egg, the seed of elemental existence.
+As it is mentioned in the Rig Veda, in the beginning, there was darkness, intensified darkness, and floating in the dark void was the golden egg, the seed of elemental existence.

-Once contracted, the golden womb yielded to the Creation process, heat or energy was generated.
+Once contracted, the golden womb yielded to the Creation process, and heat or energy was generated.
 Molecules formed, and they interplayed with atoms and elements, giving rise to more heat in the form of self-luminous vapor.

 It is worth noting here that the Vaishnavism tradition regards Lord Vishnu as the Supreme Lord.
-The universe became an expanse of water, and in that Vishnu was born in the golden egg.
+The universe became an expanse of water, and Vishnu was born in a golden egg.
 Lord Vishnu created Brahma with four faces.
 Brahma then created the Devas, Asuras, Pitris, and Manushyas.

-He also created the Rakshasas, Rakshas, Gandharvas.
-Other creatures came from the various parts of his body, for instance, the snakes from his hair, sheep from his chest, goats from his mouth, cows from his stomach, and others follow.
+He also created the Rakshasas, Rakshas, and Gandharvas.
+Other creatures came from the various parts of his body, for instance, the snakes from his hair, sheep from his chest, goats from his mouth, cows from his stomach, and others following.
 His body hair became the herbs.
 The four varnas came from his body parts and the four Vedas from his mouths.

-Lord Brahma created several sons from his mind, Daksha, Daksha’s wife, Manu Svaymbhuva, his wife Shatarupta and the Rishi Kashyap.
-Kashyap married thirteen of Daksha’s daughter and all the devas and the other creations were born through them.(Last Updated On: March 15, 2020)
+Lord Brahma created several sons from his mind, Daksha, Daksha’s wife, Manu Svaymbhuva, his wife Shatarupta, and the Rishi Kashyap.
+Kashyap married thirteen of Daksha’s daughters and all the devas and the other creations were born through them.